helmilyn/helmilyn.github.io/_portfolio/_ui-ux-design/finventure.md

 ### Onboarding

 During onboarding, you will get a short overview on how to use the app.
-Finventure will allow you to gather actual savings, which you can use as in-game money.
+Finventure will allow you to gather actual savings, which you can use as in&#8209;game money.

 ![](/assets/img/finventure/finventure-2.jpg)